 The hissing sound can give you chills, but there’s more to it.
 Take a look at the expression the cat adopts when hissing.
 It doesn’t have a friendly appeal, to say the least.
 Open mouth, teeth exposed, ears down, slightly squinted eyes – all these signs shout that the cat feels threatened.
 Particularly the first two elements of the body language are supposed to scare the opponents off.

-See also: Why Does My Cat Sleep with Me?
+See also: Why Does My Cat Twitch in Her Sleep?
+Dreams vs. Seizures

 Hissing is also followed by raised hair, cramped muscles, and tail held down.
 That means that the animal is scared but getting ready to attack anytime.